aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

   Come for free if [Validator Transaction](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-64.md) is enabled.

 - When verifying a block proposal, reject it if a `DKGResult` validator transaction is present but randomness is disabled.
+  - This is a required security practice discussed in [AIP-64](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-64.md#security-considerations).
   - [Reference implmementation](https://github.com/aptos-labs/aptos-core/blob/1de391c3589cf2d07cb423a73c4a2a6caa299ebf/consensus/src/round_manager.rs#L687-L691).

-#### How to land: `RandManager` to convert ordered blocks to randomness-ready blocks
+#### How to land: `RandManager` to attach randomness seed to every block
 A `RandManager` is needed between consensus and execution pipeline to do the following.
 - On epoch start tasks.
   - Decrypt wVUF key shares from on-chain wDKG transcript.
+  - Extra work if required by the actual wVRF schemes.
     - Generate augmented key pairs from wVRF key shares.
     - Exchange the augmented pub-keys with peers, obtain a quorum-cert for its own augmented pub-keys.
     - Exchange the quorum-certified augmented pub-keys with peers, and persist them for crash recovery.
 - Receive the stream of ordered blocks from consensus.
 - Ensure every ordered block has randomness seed (i.e., the wVRF evaludation of the block).
   - The wVRF evaludation is obtained by exchanging wVRF shares with peers, using its own augmented key pairs to sign and peers augmented public keys to verify.
-- Forward randomness-ready blocks to the execution pipeline.
+- Forward the stream of randomness-ready blocks to the execution pipeline.

 See reference implementation [here](https://github.com/aptos-labs/aptos-core/blob/1de391c3589cf2d07cb423a73c4a2a6caa299ebf/consensus/src/rand/rand_gen/rand_manager.rs#L50).